UST-MICO/docs/tutorials/02-manage-service.rst

     :samp:`Target Port Number` is the port exposed by the docker container.

-After adding a interface to a service the detail page should look something like this:
+After adding a interface to a service, the detail page should look something like this:

 .. figure:: images/service-detail-with-service-interface.*
    :name: service-detail-with-service-interface

-To edit a service intervace click on the text of the service interface.
+To edit a service intervace, click on the text of the service interface.

-To delete a service interface use the trashbin icon right beside the service interface.
+To delete a service interface, use the trashbin icon right beside the service interface.

 Manage service dependencies
 ---------------------------

-To add an existing service as a dependency to this service use the :guilabel:`Dependees` button.
+To add an existing service as a dependency to this service, use the :guilabel:`Dependees` button.

 You can then select the service (and the specific version of that service) that you want to have as a dependency.

 .. figure:: images/choose-service-dependency-dialog.*
    :name: choose-service-dependency-dialog

-If you have added a dependency the name of the dependency will show up under the :guilabel:`Dependees` button.
+If you have added a dependency, the name of the dependency will show up below the :guilabel:`Dependees` button.

 .. figure:: images/service-detail-with-dependency.*
    :name: service-detail-with-dependency

 You can directly go to the detail page of a dependency by clicking on the name of the dependency.

-To remove a dependency use the trashbin icon right beside its name.
+To remove a dependency, use the trashbin icon right beside its name.

 You can also view the whole dependency graph for the service in the :guilabel:`Dependency Graph` tab.